-Children in the resource follow the same core curriculum as their mainstream peers, differentiated where appropriate so that they can access it at their level.
-The Teachers of the Deaf, specialist teaching assistants and mainstream teachers work closely together with Speech and Language Therapists and Implant Centre Staff.
-Children are withdrawn to the resource base for speech and language therapy sessions, and for extra support with reading, spelling, language work, maths, pre- or post-tutoring, or other learning that requires 1:1 or small group work.
+Children in the resource follow the same core curriculum as their mainstream peers, scaffolded and differentiated where appropriate so that they can access it.
+The Teachers of the Deaf, specialist teaching assistants and mainstream teachers work closely together.
+Children are withdrawn to the resource base for speech and language therapy sessions, and for extra support with reading, spelling, language work, maths, pre- or post-teaching, or other learning that requires 1:1 or small group work.
 The amount of time each child spends working in the base varies according to their needs.
 It is recognised that children’s needs change as they develop so each child’s timetable is regularly reviewed.

-All current Teachers of the Deaf are fully qualified.
+All current Teachers of the Deaf are fully qualified or are completing their Teacher of the Deaf training.
 The vast majority of teaching assistants have the Level 3 BTEC Sensory Impairment qualification.
 Any teaching assistant who does not already have the qualification is expected to attain it within 2 years.

 Staff are experienced in managing hearing aids, cochlear implants, BAHAs, radio aids and soundfield systems.
 They have experience of working with pupils with a range of additional needs including sensory integration needs, auditory processing disorders and auditory neuropathy.
 Staff also have experience of working with pupils with OT programmes.